Velizar Popov: Myanmar U-23 National Team

 In January 2019, Popov was appointed as head coach of the Myanmar National Football Olympic Team U-23 for the 2019 AFC Olympic Qualifiers, AFF Championship in Cambodia and SEA Games in Philippines.

 In the AFC qualifiers, Myanmar beat Timor Leste 7–0.
 The team entered the semifinals in the 2019 SEA Games after winning against the host Philippines 2–1, Timor Leste 3–1, Cambodia 2–1 and drawing with Malaysia 1–1.
 Myanmar claimed the men's football bronze medal at SEA Games 2019 after beating Cambodia 5–4 on penalties following a 2–2 draw at the Rizal Memorial Stadium in the 3rd place match.
 In December 2020, the Myanmar Football Federation proposed a new contract to Popov.

 The agreement of his contract extension was reached till the end of the 2021 SEA Games.

 Dong A Thanh Hoa

 On 1 December 2022, after four years as head coach of the Myanmar Olympic national team, Popov became the head coach of Dong A Thanh Hoa in Vietnam League 1.

-Under Popov's leadership, the team had a strong start to the league with 6 wins and 4 draws in the first 10 games.
+Under Popov's leadership, the team had 6 wins and 4 draws in the first 10 games.
 This performance led the team to the top of the table in 5 rounds in a row and achieved the club's main target of entering the top 8 three games before the end of the regular season.

-Under Popov's guidance, the team won the National Cup of Vietnam and the Vietnamese Super Cup in 2023, marking the first time the club had won two trophies in one year.
+Under Popov's guidance, the team won the National Cup of Vietnam and the Vietnamese Super Cup in 2023, marking the first time the club had won a double.
 The team also finished the 2023 season in the top 4 and was the only team that remained undefeated in away games during the whole season.